danfromtitan/envars-from-node-labels/README.md

 - Kubernetes cluster ver 1.9.0 or above
 - ideally, for scripts to work out of the box, you'd want to use an EKS cluster.
 In lack of that you'd need to modify deployment script and provide equivalent outcomes for the aws CLI commands.
 - `admissionregistration.k8s.io/v1beta1` API enabled.
-In addition, the `MutatingAdmissionWebhook` admission controller should be added and [listed in the admission-control](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html) flag of `kube-apiserver`.
+In addition to that, the `MutatingAdmissionWebhook` admission controller should be added and [listed in the admission-control](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html) flag of `kube-apiserver`.
 - [GNU make](https://www.gnu.org/software/make/), [Go](https://golang.org) and [Docker engine](https://docs.docker.com/engine/install/)